TU-Delft-AI-Energy-Lab/Deep-Statistical-Solver-for-Distribution-System-State-Estimation/README.md

 This repository contains code for the paper:

-*Benjamin Habib, Elvin Isufi, Ward van Breda, Arjen Jongepier, Jochen L. Cremer, "Deep Statistical Solver for Distribution System State Estimation" https://arxiv.org/abs/2301.01835*
+*Benjamin Habib, Elvin Isufi, Ward van Breda, Arjen Jongepier, Jochen L. Cremer, "Deep Statistical Solver for Distribution System State Estimation" IEEE Transactions on Power Systems, June 2023, https://arxiv.org/abs/2301.01835*

 ## Data
 This repository includes the synthetic data used for case studies as well as the scripts developed to generate the data.